В момента ресурсът е наличен само на английски

 1. Always work in a well-ventilated area.

-2. Never touch the tip of the soldering iron.
+2. Never touch the tip of the soldering iron — it gets extremely hot.

-- Clear your work area, plug in your soldering iron, and let it heat up (usually 2–3 minutes).
+- Clear your table, plug in the soldering iron, and let it heat up (about 2–3 minutes).

-- Once hot, melt a little solder onto the iron tip.
+- Once hot, melt a small amount of solder on the tip.
 This is called tinning, and it helps transfer heat better.

-- Insert the component leads into the correct holes on the PCB.
+- Insert the component leads into the correct PCB holes.

-- Flip the board and bend the leads slightly to hold the component in place.
+- Flip the board and bend the leads slightly so the part stays in place.

-- Touch the soldering iron tip to both the lead and the copper pad on the PCB simultaneously.
+- Touch the iron tip to both the lead and the copper pad at the same time.

 - Heat for 1–2 seconds.

-- Feed solder into the joint (not directly onto the iron).
+- Touch the solder to the joint (not the iron).

 - Let it flow around the lead and pad.

-Total heating time: Around 2–3 seconds.
-Too long can damage components or the board.
+Total heating time: 2–3 seconds.
+Heating too long can damage the part or board.

-- Use wire cutters to trim the leads flush with the solder.
+- Use wire cutters to trim the leads close to the solder joint.

 Desoldering (Fixing Mistakes):